Dr Mike Hann

 Dr Martin Swarbrick

-Martin’s current role is Associate Director, Cancer Research UK Therapeutic Discovery Laboratories (CRUK-TDL), where he leads the Medicinal Chemistry, DMPK, and Protein Sciences and Structural Biology functions.
+Martin has recently joined Ryvu Therapeutics.
+His previous role was Associate Director, Cancer Research UK Therapeutic Discovery Laboratories (CRUK-TDL), where he led the Medicinal Chemistry, DMPK, and Protein Sciences and Structural Biology functions.
 CRUK-TDL has an exclusive focus on establishing and prosecuting biologically-themed multi-project alliances with commercial and academic partners.
 Prior to joining CRUK, he worked in industrial drug discovery and development at GlaxoSmithKline, leading medicinal chemistry teams and discovery projects.

 The Society for Medicines